OnlineSolutionsGroupBV/Video-Creation-Automation-Scripts/README.md

 # 🎮 Video Creation Automation Scripts

-This repository contains a set of Python scripts designed to automate basic video editing tasks using [MoviePy](https://zulko.github.io/moviepy/).
+This repository contains a set of Python scripts designed to automate basic video editing tasks using python and ffmpeg.
 It supports:

 - ✅ Converting `.AVI` video files to `.MP4`
 - ✅ Concatenating multiple video clips into one